 1. Baby Funds

-If you want this financial gift to go specifically toward schooling now or even to save for college, a 529 plan offers you the most tax advantaged way to do that.
+So if you want your financial gift to go specifically toward schooling (whether that’s, say, private school soon, or college down the road), a 529 plan is one of the tax-friendliest ways to do that.

-These accounts come managed as individual state plans and many have different rules.
-So, you’ll need to do your research on which plan will work best for your needs.
+529 plans are offered at the state level, and thus they have different rules depending on where you live.
+So you’ll need to do your research on which specific plan will work best for your needs.

 Related: Best Investments for Kids